awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 If a snapshot is deleted, you can't start any new operations that reference that snapshot\.
 However, if a restore operation is in progress, that restore operation will run to completion\.

-Amazon Redshift has a quota that limits the total number of manual snapshots that you can create; this quota is per AWS account per region\.
+Amazon Redshift has a quota that limits the total number of manual snapshots that you can create; this quota is per AWS account per AWS Region\.
 The default quota is listed at [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_redshift)\.

 ## Managing Snapshot Storage<a name="managing-snapshot-storage"></a>

 Because snapshots accrue storage charges, it’s important that you delete them when you no longer need them\.
-Amazon Redshift deletes automatic and manual snapshots at the end of their respective snapshot retention periods\.
+Amazon Redshift deletes automated and manual snapshots at the end of their respective snapshot retention periods\.
 You can also delete manual snapshots using the AWS Management Console or with the [batch\-delete\-cluster\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/redshift/batch-delete-cluster-snapshots.html) CLI command\.

 You can change the retention period for a manual snapshot by modifying the manual snapshot settings\.